Elections in New Zealand: Local elections

 Unlike general elections, elections for the city, district and regional councils of New Zealand have a fixed election date.
 Under section 10 of the Local Electoral Act 2001, elections must be held on the "second Saturday in October in every third year" from the date the Act came into effect in 2001.
-The latest local body elections were held on 12 October 2019.
-The last local body elections were held on 8 October 2022.
+The latest local body elections were held on 11 October 2025.

 Nomination and deposit of political parties and candidates

-A party that has more than 500 fee-paying members may register with the Electorate Commission.
+A party that has more than 500 fee-paying members may register with the Electoral Commission.
 Registered parties may submit a party list on payment of a $1000 deposit.
 This deposit is refunded if the party reaches 0.5% of the party votes.
 Electorate candidates may be nominated by a registered party or by two voters in that electorate.
 The deposit for an electorate candidate is $300 which is refunded if they reach 5%.

 Voting

-Election day always take place on a Saturday, so as to minimise the effect of work or religious commitments that could inhibit people from voting.
-Voting (the casting of ballots) happens at various polling stations, generally established in schools, church halls, sports clubs, or other such public places.
-In some elections, polling booths are also set up in hospitals and rest homes for use by patients, but this did not happen in the 2020 election because of COVID-19.
-Voters may vote at any voting place in the country, regardless of the electorate they live in.
-However, if the voting place they are voting in does not carry the correct electoral roll then a voter will have to cast a special vote.
+Election day for both Māori and general seats has been held on a Saturday since 1951, so as to minimise the effect of work or religious commitments that could inhibit people from voting.
+The casting of ballots happens at various voting places, generally established in schools, church halls, sports clubs, or other such public places.
+In some elections, voting booths are also set up in hospitals and rest homes for use by patients (though this did not happen in the 2020 election because of the COVID-19 pandemic).
+Voters have the flexibility of voting any voting place in the country, regardless of the electorate they live in.
+Some voting places may have electoral rolls of multiple electorates to assist voters, but if the voting place does not have the correct electoral roll then a voter will have to cast a special vote.

 Advance voting is available in the two weeks before election day.
-A dominating feature of the 2017 general election was the increased use of advance voting; 47% of the votes were taken in advance and grew from 24% in the 2014 election.
-In earlier elections, voters were required to provide reasons to vote in advance.
-From 2011 and beyond, voters could use this service for any reason.
-The Northcote by-election in 2018 was the first parliamentary election where more people voted in advance than on election day.
-In the 2020 election, 57% of voters cast an advanced vote.
+A dominating feature of the 2017 election was the increased use of advance voting; 47% of the votes were taken in advance and grew from 24% in the 2014 election.
+In previous elections, voters were required to provide reasons to vote in advance; from 2011 and beyond, voters could use this service for any reason.
+The 2018 Northcote by-election was the first parliamentary election where more people voted in advance than on election day.
+In the 2020 election, 68% of votes were cast in advance – an increase of about 60% compared to the previous general election, likely driven by the COVID-19 pandemic's impact on people's ability to vote in person.

-If voters cannot physically get to a polling place, they may authorise another person to collect their ballot for them.
-Overseas voters may vote by mail, fax, internet or in person at New Zealand embassies or high commissions.
+If voters cannot physically get to a voting place, they may authorise another person to collect their ballot for them.
+Overseas voters may vote by post, fax, internet, or in person at New Zealand embassies or high commissions.
 Disabled voters can choose to vote via a telephone dictation service.